nosqlbench/nosqlbench/README.md

 - You can design custom workloads that emulate your application, contained in a single file, based on statement templates - no IDE or coding required.
+- Workload templates can embed Groovy expressions (including memoized locals like `{{token == expr}}`) via a pluggable SPI so you can compute values and share reusable helpers without leaving the YAML.
 - When needed, you can open the access panels and rewire the runtime behavior of NoSQLBench to do advanced testing, including a full scripting environment with Javascript.